 Again, I cannot stress enough how easy this is.
-Plain or flavored, its all good.
+Plain or flavored, it’s all good.
 And good for you!
-You can find an easy method for making them by clicking here.
 Just in case you need to find a pumpkin patch, we have that covered!

 –> Make Your Own Halloween Costumes … and clean out closets and storage.